skip to main content

 Ornate street lamp and Via Margutta sign on peeling wall near Rome Luxury Suites

-Once a medieval alleyway lined with stables and storerooms, Via Margutta began to transform in the 19th century, when artists from across Europe discovered its light, calm, and charm.
-By the early 1900s, it had become the creative heart of the city — home to painters, sculptors, writers, and later filmmakers.
-Today, the street still carries that bohemian spirit, mixing art galleries, antique shops, ateliers, and boutique hotels with timeless elegance.
+Once a medieval alleyway lined with stables and storerooms, Via Margutta transformed in the 19th century when artists from across Europe discovered its light and calm.
+By the early 1900s, it had become Rome’s creative heart, home to painters, sculptors, writers, and filmmakers.
+Today, its bohemian spirit endures through galleries, antique shops, ateliers, and refined boutique addresses.

 A Self-Guided Walk Along Via Margutta

-Start at Margutta 19 — our five-star haven where contemporary comfort meets artistic heritage.
+Exploring Via Margutta is best done on foot, slowly, without agenda.
+Begin at Margutta 19, our five-star haven where contemporary comfort meets artistic heritage.
 Step outside, turn left or right, and you’re walking in the footsteps of legends.

-A discreet plaque marks the former home of Federico Fellini and Giulietta Masina, two of Italy’s most beloved film icons.
-Nearby, Fellini’s favorite café — Bar Canova on Piazza del Popolo — still buzzes with local life and cinematic nostalgia.
+A discreet plaque marks the former home of Federico Fellini and Giulietta Masina, two of Italy’s most beloved cinema icons.
+Nearby, Fellini’s favorite café — Bar Canova on Piazza del Popolo — still hums with local life and cinematic nostalgia.

 Via Margutta 53B — La Bottega del Marmoraro

-Film lovers will recognize this private residence from Roman Holiday (1953).
-It was portrayed as Gregory Peck’s apartment — and fans still wander by to glimpse the legendary façade.
+Film lovers will recognize this private residence from Roman Holiday, where it was portrayed as Gregory Peck’s apartment.
+Decades later, admirers still pause here, drawn by the quiet glamour of classic cinema.

-Once the courtyard of the noble Moncada family, today it houses Margutta 54, another of our refined suites.
-In the early 20th century, the building welcomed more than 1,800 artists — among them a young Pablo Picasso, who lived and worked here during his Roman period.
+Once the courtyard of the noble Moncada family, this address now houses Margutta 54, one of our refined suites.
+In the early 20th century, more than 1,800 artists passed through this building — among them a young Pablo Picasso, who lived and worked here during his Roman period.

 Just Beyond Via Margutta

-From the top of the street, stroll right on Via Alibert until it meets Via del Babuino, one of the three elegant arteries of the Trident.
+At the top of the street, turn right onto Via Alibert until it meets Via del Babuino, one of the three elegant arteries of the Tridente.

-This curious statue of Silenus, once mocked for its awkward shape, gave the street its name.
-Right behind it, visit Caffè Canova Tadolini, a sculpture-filled atelier where marble figures seem to watch over your cappuccino.
+The Fontana del Babuino, a curious statue of Silenus once mocked for its awkward form, gave Via del Babuino its name.
+Just behind it, step into Caffè Canova Tadolini — a former sculpture atelier where marble figures seem to watch over your cappuccino.

 Piazza di Spagna & the Spanish Steps

-Turn left to reach the famous staircase.
-Visit the Keats-Shelley Memorial House beside the steps, or cross to Babington’s Tea Room for a touch of Edwardian charm — another thread in the city’s cosmopolitan tapestry.
+Turning left brings you to the iconic Spanish Steps.
+Visit the Keats-Shelley Memorial House, or cross the square to Babington’s Tea Room for a touch of Edwardian charm — another reminder of Rome’s cosmopolitan past.

-As the evening light softens, return to Via Margutta for an aperitivo at EMME Restaurant — hidden behind ivy-draped walls in a secret garden courtyard.
+As evening light softens, return to Via Margutta for an aperitivo at EMME Restaurant, hidden behind ivy-draped walls in a secret garden courtyard.

-Ask our concierge for a bespoke walking itinerary or private access to artist studios nearby — the kind of experience that turns a stay into a story.
+Our concierge can also arrange bespoke walking itineraries or private access to nearby artist studios — the kind of experience that turns a stay into a story.

 The Soul of Via Margutta